AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/getting-started.md

 The onboarding for AEM Commerce as a Cloud Service is a two-step process:

 1. Get AEM Commerce as a Cloud Service enabled and the CIF add-on provisioned
-2. Connect AEM Commerce as a Cloud Service with your Magento environment
+2. Connect AEM Commerce as a Cloud Service with your commerce solution

 The first onboarding step is done by Adobe.
 For more details on pricing and provisioning, you need to reach out to your sales representative.